Montessori Mom

 One wonders if the immense popularity of the Three Bears Story is due to the fact that the Baby Bear was not forgotten in this way.
 Children are always immensely thrilled that the Baby Bear had a tiny bowl of porridge and a tiny chair and a tiny bed, and everything was neither too big or too small, too hard or too soft, but JUST RIGHT!
 It seems that even today the accommodation we provide is not always adequate.

 And it is certainly better if the children can have the experience of living in a Children's House.
 And this must be planned so that the children can really fetch what they want from a real cupboard and find that there is really space to set out the objects on a real table, without any help or directions from anyone.
-And their pleasures must not be spoiled by finding that things are missing or damaged or dirty, that they shelves are dusty and untidy, or chalk marks and scribblings on the tables.
+And their pleasures must not be spoilt by finding that things are missing or damaged or dirty, that they shelves are dusty and untidy, or chalk marks and scribblings on the tables.
 The hygiene that was a matter of indifference to the baby or young child can now be an advantage.
 It is not that children are interested in health or germs or in cleanliness for its own sake.
 But there is no doubt that to have perfect order in their surroundings and to preserve it by their own activity does give them real satisfaction.
 What the mysterious process in the mind may be we do not know; it may be the beginning of a love of beauty, or aesthetic sense.
 Whatever it is we have no doubt that the children who have this desire satisfied become calmer and are better able to overcome the difficulties of development."